abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 		This causes the processor to reload the saved state either from *stack* or *shadow registers*

 **Install Verilog and gtkwave in Ubuntu**
-I am sorry if you are using other than *Linux*!
-OS.
-I never had an opportunity to run other *OS* besides watching movies with my friends on their computers.

 To install *Verilog, gtkwave*
 ```bash